jamielinux/bashmount/README.md

 * `bash`
 * `eject`
-* Optional: `udisks2`
+* _Optional:_ `udisks2`

-`bashmount` works best when `udisks2` is installed, so that regular users can manage removable media without sudo.
+`udisks2` is recommended, so that regular users can manage removable media without sudo.
+By default, `udisks2` is auto-detected, but you can force use of `udisks2` on or off in the configuration file.

 ## Configuration